rudybrian/PyNavienSmartControl/README.md

-# Navien-API
+# PyNavienSmartControl
-A basic API for getting information about and controlling your Navien boiler.
+Python library for getting information about and controlling your Navien tankless water heater, combi-boiler or boiler connected via NaviLink.